 As a teacher with a dance background, Emily Gage feels strongly about exposing her students to the arts, particularly live performances.
 “I truly believe the arts are so important for students to experience,” she says.
 “If I hadn’t grown up with dance in my life, I feel like I’d be a completely different person.”

-So when she heard about the opportunity to apply for a scholarship to attend a TheaterWorksUSA performance, Gage jumped on it.
-Luckily, she received the scholarship, and she will be taking her 23 second grade students to a live performance of Junie B. Jones at the Michigan Theater in Ann Arbor, Michigan.
+So when she heard about the opportunity to take her students to a TheaterWorksUSA performance, Gage jumped on it.
+For her class field trip she was able to take her 23 second grade students to a live performance at the Michigan Theater in Ann Arbor, Michigan.
 Sharing the benefits of theater going with her Title I students is a dream come true.

 “Live performances help students connect on a deeper level to literature.”

-From a strictly academic perspective, Gage loves the fact that this particular live performance brings a book, a story on paper, alive.
-Her class has spent much of the year reading and studying many of the books in the Junie B. Jones series, and they know the quirky main character intimately.
-“My students are so invested in Junie’s stories,” she tells us.
+From a strictly academic perspective, Gage loves the fact that TheaterWorksUSA’s live performances bring stories, books, media and educational concepts alive.
+For example, Gage’s class attended a live performance of Junie B. Jones.
+Before the performance her class spent time reading and studying many of the books in the series, getting to know the quirky main character intimately.

-TheaterWorksUSA provides a curriculum guide for Junie B. Jones that contains fun activities and discussion topics to enhance students’ connection with the material.
-Gage tells us the guide and the books have been a great match for supporting the character traits elements that are part of her school’s IB curriculum.
+TheaterWorksUSA provides curriculum guides for their school performances.
+These study guides contain fun activities and discussion topics to enhance students’ connections with the material.
+Gage remarks that the guide that accompanied her stduents’ performance was a great match for supporting the character trait elements that are part of her school’s IB curriculum.

 “Live performances inspire students to look at the world through a creative lens.”

-“Exposing children to the arts (through performance, art, dancing), Gage tells us, “gives students the opportunity to experience stories and, in a larger sense, life in a different way.”
+Gage reflects, “Exposing children to the arts through performance, art, dancing gives students the opportunity to experience stories and, in a larger sense, life in a different way.”

 And sometimes, watching a creative performance inspires students to take risks and try something they’ve never done before.
-“My students can hardly believe that people actually get to do this (act) for a living,” Gage says.
-“It sparks a creative interest in them, and many have asked if we can have an actors’ club.”
+“My students can hardly believe that people actually get to do this — act! — for a living,” Gage says.
+“It sparks a creative interest in them, and many kids have asked if we can have an actors’ club.”